 Sterling will continue the practice of hand washing during key times: Upon arrival to classroom, before and after food, after restroom, after blowing nose or coughing/sneezing, after touching objects used by multiple people and after recess.

-If soap and water are not readily available, individuals are encouraged to use an alcohol-based hand sanitizer (containing at least 60% alcohol).
-We will provide hand-sanitizing stations and bottles throughout the school where necessary.
+If soap and water are not readily available, an alcohol-based hand sanitizer will be provided.
 If your child has sensitivities to hand sanitizer, please communicate this with your child’s teachers so they can provide your child other opportunities to clean their hands.

 Each individual’s health information is a private matter.
 No one should publicly declare another employee or student as sick.
 In the event others need to be notified of a suspected or positive case of COVID-19, local health officials will notify them and provide them further instructions.
 To protect individual privacy, notifications will not identify anyone by name or contain information that could be used to identify them.

 Sterling will report positive cases of COVID-19 to Wake County Public Health authorities and work with them for follow up and contact tracing.
 Families are notified through our messaging system when there is a positive case in their student's. classroom.
 Sterling will also report any cases weekly in the Friday Message.